aozisik/grunt-cache-buster/README.md

 # Laravel Grunt Cache Buster

 This is a simple cache buster for Laravel 4 framework and Grunt task manager.
-The package will install grunt-cache-baster npm module automatically ([felthy/grunt-cachebuster](http://github.com/felthy/grunt-cachebuster)).
-All you have to is add a service provider and configure your Gruntfile.js. **No modification in .htaccess or NGINX configuration modifications are necessary.**
+The package depends on grunt-cachebuster npm module ([felthy/grunt-cachebuster](http://github.com/felthy/grunt-cachebuster)).
+After you install the npm module and this package, all you have to is add a service provider and configure your Gruntfile.js. **No modification in .htaccess or NGINX configuration modifications are necessary.**

-Just add the following to your composer dev-dependencies and follow the instructions:

-	"aozisik/grunt-cache-buster": "dev-master"

 ### Configuring Grunt

+First add the following module to your package.json and run npm :

+	"grunt-cachebuster": "^0.1.5"

 Add this to your grunt.initConfig